rmolbrich/MBECS/README.md

 -   also maybe split between variance assessment and the other methods –&gt; no stringent categorization though -.-
 -   best case scenario –&gt; most of the text goes into thesis

+The preliminary functions are supposed to provide an overview of the respective data-set and thus guide the following steps, i.e, normalisation, filtering and batch correction.
+Thus, they are part of exploratory data analysis and also the evaluation of success after filtering and correction was applied.

+%% Preliminary PCA Principal Component \[ordination\] Analysis (PCoA) is a commonly used unsupervised statistical method that helps to investigate the relation between variables of interest or to build predictive models.

+Imagine a RNASeq case-control data set that contains 20 samples in each group and about 200 significantly differentially expressed genes.
+Thus, every of the 40 samples is characterised by 200 features (expression at measurement), which is difficult to depict or evaluate.
+In addition, the expression of different genes (or in the case of the microbiome the amount of certain taxa) is intercorrelated (because of biology you know).
+For one there is a 200 dimensional space where the samples are located in, but for humans a representation in 2-/3-dimensional space is comprehensible.
+On the other hand, it is paramount to order those features by their importance, i.e., which feature characterises the data and thus the separation between case and control-samples the best?
+PCA can help with that because it can reduce large feature spaces into a low dimensional representation of linearly uncorrelated axes.
+The basic principal (pun intended) concept is to find a linear regression line (i) that best explains the data, i.e., minimal average square distance of features from the line.
+With this line (i) the largest amount of variability in the data is explained and the samples can be projected along this axis in the sense of distances between them.
+This process is then repeated for axes i++ under the premise that each consecutive axis is oriented orthogonal to to all previous axes.
+This constructs an orthonormal basis where the axes (individual projected dimension) are linearly uncorrelated and hence the features they are based on are now uncorrelated as well.
+It allows to estimate the amount of variability (in the data set) that is explained by an axes - providing an indicator for the importance.
+The visual depiction can show which effect (batch, biological, covariates) correspond to which axis in the form of clustering and separation.
+With respect to the “guiding” property of exploratory analyses it can for example show that some batch effect corresponds to the 6th principal component and only accounts for 2percent of variability - in this case (under the assumption that the other axes explain more variability) it is probably not a good idea to do batch correction as it is highly probable that any algorithm will destroy (confound) more of the desired biological signal (treatment effect, case-control differences, ..) than it will mitigate the batch effect.
+In a different case, the PCA can that 20percent of variability are explained by the first principal component and it shows a strong clustering of batches irrespective of experimental groups.
+In this case it is mandatory to do batch effect correction as it confounds every other influence on the data and thus by definition the biological effect as well.

+Therefore we can order the axes by importance, i.e., amount of explained variance in decreasing order and within these axes we can estimate the importance of each feature, i.e., which of the features has the most influence on the orientation of this axis.
+This property of PCA can inform the selection of features for predictive modelling (imagine computing a PCoA; selecting the most important feature in the first axis and removing it from the data-set; now repeat until you have the desired amount of features or an insignificant amount of variability (threshold cutoff) is explained by principal components.
+I guess one could probably also evaluate/inform the feature selection process in Ensemble-methods\*.

+In summary, PCA transforms a set of correlated features (gene expression counts, microbiome abundances, ..) by representing them in the form of orthogonal unit vectors that correspond to best fitting regression lines.
+Thus, the method facilitates feature selection and dimensionality reduction.
+In a graphical representation, either 2D or 3D, the PCA can show which effects (group, batch, covariates) correspond to differences (variability) in the data - and do/not need to be accounted for.

 ## Study Summary